Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 • Your own time, money, and effort required to get a brand new agent up and running

-• What value you have to offer agents in exchange for your override
+• Deciding on what value you have to offer agents in exchange for your override

-• Whether the book of business will be yours or the LOAs (i.e: will they be able to take that book of business with them if they decide to leave?)
+• Figuring out if the book of business will be yours or the LOAs (i.e: will they be able to take that book of business with them if they decide to leave?)

 agency-pros-cons